DBraun/TD-Faust/README.md

 If you enable `Group Voices`, one set of parameters will control all voices at once.
 Otherwise, you will need to address a set of parameters for each voice.

-If `Group Voices` is disabled, the printout will look like this:

-Note how there is a set of parameters for each voice.
-All parameters can be addressed individually with the input CHOP.

 If you enable `Dynamic Voices`, then voices whose notes have been released will be dynamically turned off in order to save computation.
 Dynamic Voices should be on in most cases such as when you're wiring a MIDI buffer as the third input to the Faust CHOP.
 There is a special case in which you might want `Dynamic Voices` off:
 * You are not wiring a MIDI buffer as the third input.
 * `Group Voices` is off.